Read about the Best things to do in Muscat city tour or best places to visit in Muscat, Oman.

 HOW TO REACH

 - Here you have to get down from your vehicle and proceed to a small Immigration office where you get Omani Visa (for UAE Residents only).
-If you have already done with your online Omani visa, then this process becomes simpler and time saver.
+If you have already done with your online Omani visa, this process becomes simpler and a time saver.

 - Keep your Car Insurance policy papers valid in Oman ready with you.

 There are many luxury hotels or beach resorts where you can opt to stay.
-Also far away from the city, there are many hilltop resorts too.
-This time I stayed in city-center at Levatio Hotel and Fraser Suites.
+Also, far away from the city, there are many hilltop resorts too.
+This time I stayed in city center at Levatio Hotel and Fraser Suites.

 There are more options like

 Watch out 4 Day 3 Nights Oman road trip from Dubai